 For best performance of the auto header height control (AHHC), perform these procedures with the center-link set to D. When setup and calibration are complete, adjust the center-link back to the desired header angle.
-For instructions, refer to 3.8.5 Header Angle, page 84.
+For instructions, refer to 3.9.3 Header Angle, page 101.

-- 1. Ensure the center-link is set to D. - 2.
-Ensure that the header float is unlocked. - 3.
-Place the wings in the locked position. - 4.
-Use control knob (A) to highlight AUTO CONTOUR icon (B) and press control knob (A) to select it.
+- 1. Ensure that the center-link is set to D. - 2.
+Ensure that the header float is unlocked.

-5. Use control knob (A) to highlight the icon that resembles a header with up and down arrows (not shown).
+3. Use control knob (A) to highlight AUTO CONTOUR icon (B).
 Press control knob (A) to select it.
-Highlighted header icon (B) displays on the screen.

-6. Use control knob (A) to highlight header icon (B) with the up and down arrows.
+Use control knob (A) to highlight the icon resembling a header with up and down arrows (not shown).
 Press control knob (A) to select it.
+Highlighted header icon (B) will appear on the screen.

+5. Use control knob (A) to highlight header icon (B) with the up and down arrows.
+Press control knob (A) to select it.

-- 7. Use control knob (A) to highlight screwdriver icon (B). - 8.
-Engage the combine separator and feeder house. - 9.
+- 6. Use control knob (A) to highlight screwdriver icon (B). - 7.
+Engage the combine separator and feeder house. - 8.
 Press control knob (A).
 A progress bar appears.

-- 10. Fully raise the feeder house.
-Progress bar (A) advances to 25%. - 11.
+- 9. Fully raise the feeder house.
+Progress bar (A) advances to 25%. - 10.
 Fully lower the feeder house.
-Progress bar (A) advances to 50%. - 12.
+Progress bar (A) advances to 50% - 11.
 Fully raise the feeder house.
-Progress bar (A) advances to 75%. - 13.
+Progress bar (A) advances to 75%. - 12.
 Fully lower the feeder house.
 Progress bar (A) advances to 100%.

-14. Ensure progress bar (A) displays 100%.
+13. Ensure that progress bar (A) is at 100%.
 The calibration procedure is now complete.

-If the voltage is not within the range of 0.5-4.5 V at any time throughout the calibration process, the monitor will indicate learning procedure not concluded.
+If the voltage is not within the range of 0.7-4.3 V at any time throughout the calibration process, the monitor will indicate that the learning procedure has not concluded.

-If the float was set heavier to complete the ground calibration procedure, adjust it to the recommended operating float after the calibration is complete.
+14. If the float was adjusted for the calibration procedure, check and adjust the float.